0x3F3F/0x3F3F.github.io/_posts/2017-12-05-RssSiteCrawler.md

 >response.css('li.views-row a::attr(title)')
 ```

 This looked for the title tags of &lt;a&gt; nested within &lt;li class="views-row"&gt; tags.
+One tip here was
+that after I changed the pipeline/extractor (below) the shell stopped working -  Changinig scrapy.cfg attribute from
+`SiteCrawler.settings` to `scrapy.settings` reset to the default config and restored shell operation.

-Following the investigation, I then came up with the spider:
+Following a bit of investigation, I then came up with the following spider:

 ```python
 import scrapy